nicoprogramming1/rockPaperScissorsTheOdinProject/README.md

 ### Pseudo-code

 - Generate a random number (range 1-3)
-- Computer randomsly choose first one of the three options
+- Computer randomsly "choose" one of the three options
 - Recover and save his selection
-- Ask human to select "rock, paper or scissors"
+- Ask human to select "rock, paper or scissors" by prompt
-- Recover and save their selection
+- Recover and save his selection
-- Initiate a score for each players at 0
+- Initiate a score for each player at 0
 - Increment by 1 the score of the player who wins the actual round
 - Initiate a global round-counter in 0
 - Increment by 1 the round-counter every time a round ends